 Important Information: Applicant must receive a federal Pell Grant either the semester of application or the semester of study abroad.
-The scholarship will fund up to $5,000 for a program of 28 days to one year in duration, with an additional $3,000 possible for students studying a critical language.
+The scholarship will fund up to $5,000 for a program, with an additional $3,000 possible for students studying a critical language.
 May not be applied to study in areas under a State Department Travel Warning.

 Funds up to $20,000 for undergraduate applicants ($30,000 for graduate students) wishing to study a critical language (Chinese, Arabic, Russian, etc.).
 May not be applied to study in Western Europe, Canada, Australia or New Zealand.
 Primarily funds full-year programs, but a number of shorter-term options exist.
-UNM contact: Ken Carpenter (email@example.com).
+UNM contact: Todd Karr, Director of Education Abroad (email@example.com).

 The Generation Study Abroad scholarship is awarded based on academic and social merit.
 Students must be nominated by their home study abroad office to ITESO.
 There is no language requirement.

 Important Information: Fully-funded eight-week summer programs for those wishing to learn a critical language.
-UNM contact: Ken Carpenter (firstname.lastname@example.org).
+UNM contact: Todd Karr, Director of Education Abroad (firstname.lastname@example.org).